userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

 **Notes:**

-- Please move the robot to the area to be mapped.
+- Please move the robot to the area to be mapped，befor you start recording.
 - At the start of the recording, the robot must remain stationary for at least 5 seconds to ensure data quality.
 - During the data recording, ensure that there are no dynamic objects (such as moving people or objects) in the environment to avoid interference with map construction.
+Do not follow the robot to move.

-#### 4.1.2 Data Transmission
+#### 4.1.3 Data Transmission

 1. **Confirm the Bag File Path**
    </br>On the R1 robot, confirm the path of the recorded bag file.
 By default, the bag file will be saved in the user's home directory (~).